Shanga, Pate Island: Pottery

-Manufactured Pottery
+Manufactured pottery

-The manufactured pottery or ‘local pottery’ of Shanga was made using an “ill-sorted alluvial clay and occasionally a coral or shell temper."
+The manufactured pottery or 'local pottery' of Shanga was made using an "ill-sorted alluvial clay and occasionally a coral or shell temper."
 The various local pottery sherds discovered in Shanga range in differing styles.
 The distinct styles of pottery promote the idea of a sequence of transition in which one can trace the shifting forms of pottery-making and decorating.
 Horton divides this pottery sequence into four phases: A. early Tana tradition, B. mature Tana tradition, C. late Tana tradition, and D. final Tana tradition.
 Phase A is characterized by the distinct incised lines and punctures that decorate the surface.
 Phase B is known for its thinner sherds as well as the use of wavy lines for decoration.
-Phase C pottery is redder in color yet has what Horton describes as “a limited decoration style that only extends a short distance."
-Phase D is reminiscent to Phase C, however there are a lot more red sherds and the decoration is very basic at best.
+Phase C pottery is redder in color yet has what Horton describes as "a limited decoration style that only extends a short distance."
+Phase D is reminiscent to Phase C; however, there are a lot more red sherds and the decoration is very basic at best.

-Imported Pottery
+Imported pottery

 Evidence of imported pottery also appears in Shanga.
 Based on the styles from the pottery remnants, it is known that pottery was imported from the Arabian Peninsula, the Indian sub-continent, and the Far East.
-Other that the distinct shapes, the main difference between imported pottery and local pottery was the way in which they were decorated Local pottery was not glazed, therefore the imported glazed pottery was highly valued.
+Other that the distinct shapes, the main difference between imported pottery and local pottery was the way in which they were decorated local pottery was not glazed, therefore the imported glazed pottery was highly valued.
 Yet not all imported pottery was glazed, some were instead decorated with fabrics.

 Coins

 According to Helen Brown, a total of 64 coins were discovered in the years 1983, 1986, 1987, and 1988.
 Horton mentions that three of the coins were found by Dr. Richard Wilding in 1977.
 The bit of writing that is legible on most of the coins displays Arabic script.
 The coins highlight the strong ties Shanga held with the Islamic world despite the fact that the coins themselves were never used in any other known Islamic community outside of Shanga.
 Horton mentions that most of the coins are made of silver rather than bronze.
-The coins found in Shanga have different dates that can range anywhere from 800-1100.
+The coins found in Shanga have different dates that can range anywhere from 800 to 1100.
 The coins themselves support the idea of commerce in Shanga.